-Jacob deGrom was a former minor league Short Stop.
-Seaver was built more like a pitcher with thick legs a great workout routine that included running for stamina and some weight lifting.
+Jacob deGrom was a former minor-league Short Stop.
+Seaver was built more like a pitcher with thick legs.
+He had a great workout routine that included running for stamina and some weight lifting.

 There's no doubt deGrom is likable, well-respected, and can do it all; strikeout batters, go deep in a game, field, and hit.
 He's a class act who already has won two Cy Young Awards and has led the league in strikeouts and ERA.

 However, Seaver did it all as well and got hurt a lot less often.
 The Hall of Famer also known as "The Franchise" and "Tom Terrific" pitched a lot longer (20 years). deGrom's is in his 8th season.
 When Seaver pitched throwing 100 mph didn't happen as often. deGrom in 2021 has thrown harder and hit 100 mph more often than in years past and I believe that has to be factored into his injuries/missed starts this season.

 In 2021 deGrom's 8th season was not even half completed and he was on his way to earning himself a 3rd Cy Young Award.
 Or you can say he was the favorite.
 His incredible 2021 season was going great.
 He had an amazing ERA of 1.08 and was 7-2.
 However, after being on the IL multiple times he did not pitch again after the All-Star break.